ClientModder1992/vizality/ACKNOWLEDGEMENTS.md

 ### [Zack Rauenzi](https://github.com/rauenzi)
 #### Developer of [BandagedBetterDiscord](https://github.com/rauenzi/BetterDiscordApp)

 He has helped both directly and indirectly on Vizality by letting me bounce ideas off of him, giving me ideas, researching into Discord's internals, fixing problems, and continuing to be a dedicated member of the Discord modding community.
-In particular, Vizality is utilizing his code on function patching, webpack modules, filter utilities, and react utilities.
+In particular, Vizality is utilizing his coding on some React and DOM utilities.

 ### [Amish Shah](https://github.com/amishshah)
 #### Developer of [discord.js](https://discord.js.org/)